Sorry, you need to enable JavaScript to visit this website.

 You may also contact [email protected] if your assessment was affected by technical issues.
 If you have any queries relating specifically to the national sift assessment, please contact your recruiting force.

-If you get asked for an access code when you click on the link to sit the national sift, please clear the cache, cookies and temporary files from your internet browser.
+If you are asked for an access code when you click on the link to sit the national sift, please clear the cache, cookies and temporary files from your internet browser.
 The way to do this will vary depending on your device and browser.
 Once you have cleared these, click on the national sift link again and you will no longer require an access code.

 Reasonable adjustments and accommodations

-• Coloured overlay or screen colour.
+• coloured overlay or change screen and text colour

 Further information